HB42 CoverLay Review – Floor Protector

 FAQs

-Decorators tend to use different types of covering to protect the floor whilst working.
-Dust sheets, clear plastic, cardboard roll, HB42 CoverLay etc are all carried in a Decorator’s van.
-Different types of floor protection suit different jobs and types of flooring.
+Decorators tend to use different types of covering to protect the floor while working.
+Dust sheets, clear plastic, cardboard rolls, HB42 CoverLay etc are all carried in a Decorator’s van.
+Different types of floor protection suit different jobs and flooring types.

 What is the best way to protect the floor whilst painting?